 This is our story of co-creating a solution with a Global Non-vessel Operating Common Carrier (NVOCC)

-Any international Shipping and Logistics (S&L) process has multiple challenges.
+Any international shipping and logistics process has multiple challenges.
 Key among them is managing the significant amount of information that changes hands continuously during the process.
 Often, the processes are decentralized and manual in nature.
 Further, global operations require dealing with different legal requirements and local variances.
 Hence, it's a complex task to consolidate and centralize the operations while maintaining the country-specific nuances.
-It also calls for a deep understanding of the S&L industry, underpinned with digital and automation capabilities, to standardize the operations and ensure on-time delivery, high accuracy and low costs.
+It also calls for a deep understanding of the shipping and logistics industry, underpinned with digital and automation capabilities, to standardize the operations and ensure on-time delivery, high accuracy and low costs.

 The challenge for the Global NVOCC was...